What is Authentication using WordPress means?

-This way, you can achieve Single Sign-On(SSO) into your applications where the users will need to authenticate themselves via their WordPress credentials only once and they can access all the configured applications.
+Users will authenticate themselves via their WordPress credentials only once and they can access all the external applications.

-Step 1: Install and setup WordPress API Authentication Plugin
+Step 1: Install and setup WordPress Authentication API Source Plugin

-- Contact us to purchase and download the WordPress API User Store plugin.
+- Contact us to setup and get Zip file for WordPress Authentication API Source plugin.

-- Navigate to your WordPress admin dashboard to install and activate the plugin.
+- Navigate to your WordPress admin dashboard to install and activate WordPress Authentication API Source plugin.

-- Open the WordPress API User Store plugin settings and note down the User Authentication URL and the User Authentication Parameter.
+- After installing the plugin, open the WordPress Authentication API Source plugin settings and note down the User Authentication URL and the User Authentication Parameter under API credential section.

-- Select the attributes that you want to release to your application during the authentication.
+- Select the attributes that you want to release to your application during WordPress API authentication.

 - Navigate to User Stores and click on the Add User Store button.

-- Switch to the API tab and select Custom API from the dropdown.
+- Switch to the API tab and select Wordpress from the dropdown.

 - Provide an API identifier name.

-- Under the Authentication Configuration section, paste the User Authentication URL and User Authentication Parameters that you copied in step 1 above.
+- Under the Authentication Configuration section, paste the User Authentication URL and User Authentication Parameters that you copied from API credentials section in step 1 above.

 - Provide the Header Name as Content-Type and its value as application/json.